MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/use-receipts-to-verify-product-purchases.md

 # Use receipts to verify product purchases

+> [!NOTE]
->**Note**&nbsp;&nbsp;This article shows how to use members of the [Windows.ApplicationModel.Store](https://msdn.microsoft.com/library/windows/apps/windows.applicationmodel.store.aspx) namespace to get and validate a receipt for an in-app purchase.
+> This article shows how to use members of the [Windows.ApplicationModel.Store](https://msdn.microsoft.com/library/windows/apps/windows.applicationmodel.store.aspx) namespace to get and validate a receipt for an in-app purchase.
 If you are using the alternative [Windows.Services.Store](https://msdn.microsoft.com/library/windows/apps/windows.services.store.aspx) namespace for in-app purchases (introduced in Windows 10, version 1607), this namespace does not provide an API for getting purchase receipts for in-app purchases.
 However, you can use a REST method in the Windows Store collection API to get data for a purchase transaction.
 For more information, see [Receipts for in-app purchases](in-app-purchases-and-trials.md#receipts).

 Each Windows Store transaction that results in a successful product purchase can optionally return a transaction receipt.
 This receipt provides information about the listed product and monetary cost to the customer.